 - VIRTUAL TOUR

-It’s people that make the Davenport House Museum a vibrant community center beginning with the 35,000 visitors who cross its threshold each year.
+People make the Davenport House Museum a vibrant place beginning with the 40,000 visitors who cross its threshold each year.
 To serve them the museum has a willing staff of docents, many of whom are volunteers, and shop clerks.
 The DH boasts of over 55 active adult volunteers and 35 Junior Interpreters, who are teenage volunteers.
-Advising the staff is the Davenport House Committee.
-The governing body of the Davenport House is the Historic Savannah Foundation Board of Directors which is also a community-based, volunteer organization.
+Advising the staff is the Davenport House Museum Committee.
+The governing body of the Davenport House Museum is the Historic Savannah Foundation Board of Directors which is also a community-based, volunteer organization.

 Contributors are important community members.
 This group provides funding to operate the house.
-Currently the museum receives no outside funding.
+Currently the Davenport House Museum receives no outside funding.
 Thanks to community support, admissions income, and other earned income activities the museum can function at a professional level.

-In addition to concern about the museum, a group of supports raised funds to endow the Davenport House garden.
+In addition to concern about the museum, a group of supporters raised funds to endow the Davenport House Museum garden.